roseswe/tainted/README.md

 The current taint value is extracted by `tainted` from /proc/sys/kernel/tainted or can be passed on the command line with the option -x

 NOTE: SLES 12/SLES 15/openSUSE 15 sets the bit 31 (N) of the tainted value.
 The program has been adapted to scope with this special behavior (tainted version 2.0.6++).
-See also the SUSE Technical Information Document (TID) #000016321 (3582750) -- Tainted kernel - <https://www.suse.com/support/kb/doc/?id=000016321> and /usr/src/linux/Documentation/sysctl/kernel.txt
+See also the SUSE Technical Information Document (TID) #000016321 (3582750) -- Tainted kernel - <https://www.suse.com/support/kb/doc/?id=000016321> and /usr/src/linux/Documentation/sysctl/kernel.txt | <https://docs.kernel.org/admin-guide/tainted-kernels.html> | <https://www.kernel.org/doc/Documentation/admin-guide/tainted-kernels.rst>

 ## How to build

+A Makefile is provided

     $ make
     cc -c -Wall tainted.c -o tainted.o